bt3gl/building_blog/content/intro_k8s.md

 Title: A Quick Intro to Kubernetes
-Date: 2018-02-01
+Date: 2017-12-04
 Category: k8s, dev, h4x0r

 ![cyberpunk](./cyberpunk/27.jpg){:height="300px" width="400px"}

-Wanna try Kubernetes for the first time and don't know how to start?
-No problem!
-I wrote this quick guide to help some of the junior engineers in my team at Etsy to get started with k8s!
+Hey everyone, I wrote this quick guide to help the junior engineers in my team at Etsy to get started with k8s, and I thought I could share with you.

-In this guide I will show you how to spin a quick Node.js server in kubernetes and to grasp some of its main concepts.
-Read on!
+In this guide I show you how to spin a quick ```Node.js``` server in kubernetes and to grasp some of its main concepts.
 [Here is the source code](https://github.com/bt3gl/k8s_security).

 ### Install kubectl

-First things first, you will need to install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) in your machine or VM.
+First you will need to install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) in your machine.

-Make sure you have all the auths right:
+Make sure you have all the auths right, for instance, I do the follow:

 1. Create a auth token and move to `~/.kube`
 2. Create a config file and move to `~/.kube`